 MetadataShow full item record

-We estimate the effect of variable pay schemes on workplace absenteeism using two cross sections of British establishments.
-Private sector establishments that explicitly link pay with individual performance are found to have significantly lower absence rates.
-This effect is stronger for establishments that offer variable pay schemes to a greater share of their non-managerial workforce.
+The effect of variable pay schemes on workplace absenteeism is estimated using two cross-sections of private sector British establishments.
+Establishments that explicitly link pay with individual performance are found to have significantly lower absence rates.
+The effect is stronger for establishments that offer variable pay schemes to a greater share of their non-managerial workforce.
 Matched employer-employee data suggest that the effect is robust to a number of sensitivity tests.
-We also find that firms that tie a greater proportion of employees earnings to variable pay schemes are also found to experience lower absence rates.
-Further, quintile regression results suggest that variable pay schemes have a stronger effect on establishments with an absence rate that is higher than an average or sustainable level.
-Finally, panel data suggest that a feedback mechanism is present, whereby high absenteeism in the past is related to a greater future incidence of individual variable pay schemes, which, in turn, is correlated with lower current absence rates.
+Establishments that tie a greater proportion of employees' earnings to variable pay schemes experience lower absence rates.
+Quintile regressions suggest that the effect is greater among establishments with a higher than average ('sustainable') absence rate.
+Finally, panel data suggest that a feedback mechanism is presenthigh absenteeism in the past is correlated with a greater future incidence of individual variable pay schemes, which, in turn, is correlated with lower current absence rates.
 Copyright © 2012 by Emerald Group Publishing Limited.